-Hell froze over, so I went to stare into the abyss
+Groundhog Day: Hell froze over during the deep freeze, so I went to stare into the abyss

 Emmy Shelton, a bartender in Hell, told news.com.au when we visited that she was worried about what freak conditions will come next.

 "Now it's freezing cold and now we're getting all this snow, it's like, is it going to end come Easter, are we going to have winter into April?" she said.
-"It just feels like a never-ending thing now."

 Retired engineer Robin Sanders, from nearby Ann Arbor, said he was alarmed when one of the state's biggest natural gas providers suffered an explosion for the first time.

 With a high demand for power, it caused a crisis that forced Michigan's state governor to urge residents to turn down their heating to 18C max.

-"We're so dependent on this stuff and how much do we have left?" said Mr Sanders.
+"We're so dependent on this stuff and how much do we have left?" said Sanders.
 "It's scary."

 DANGERS OF THE BIG THAW